m13253/JKSN/README.md

     0xae: an unsigned 16-bit integer and a row-col swapped array containing that amount of columns is followed
     0xaf: a positive variable length integer and a row-col swapped array containing that amount of columns is followed

-Hashtable refresher:
+Delta encoded integers:

-Hashtable refresher is an array of string that can be transferred before the value or inside arrays or objects.
-It does not produce any values but forces the build of a hashtable that can be used with `0x3c` `0x4c` `0x5c`.
+An Integer is followed after `0xbb` `0xbc` `0xbd` `0xbe` `0xbf`, representing an integer that is larger than the previous occurred integer by x.

-Normally hashtable referesher is not useful since the hashtable is built during the first occurence of a string, however it is useful if there is a persistent connection exchanging continuous JKSN stream.
+    0xb0: represents the same previous occurred integer 0xbn (where 1<=n<=a): represents an integer that is larger than the previous occurred integer by x

-    0xb0: clear the hashtable
+    0xbb: a signed 32-bit integer is followed
-    0xbn (where 1<=n<=c): an array of string containing n strings is followed
+    0xbc: a signed 16-bit integer is followed
-    0xbd: an unsigned 16-bit integer and an array of string containing that amount of strings is followed
+    0xbd: a signed 8-bit integer is followed
-    0xbe: an unsigned 16-bit integer and an array of string containing that amount of strings is followed
+    0xbe: a negative variable length integer is followed
-    0xbf: a positive variable length integer and an array of string containing that amount of strings is followed
+    0xbf: a positive variable length integer is followed

 Checksums: